Childhood Brain Stem Glioma Treatment (PDQ®)–Patient Version

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-If the results of imaging tests done after treatment show a mass in the brain, a biopsy may be done to find out if it is made up of dead tumor cells or if new cancer cells are growing.
+If the results of imaging tests done after treatment for DIPG show a mass in the brain, a biopsy may be done to find out if it is made up of dead tumor cells or if new cancer cells are growing.
 In children who are expected to live a long time, regular MRIs may be done to see if the cancer has come back.

-Treatment Options for Childhood Brain Stem Glioma
+Treatment of Focal Brain Stem Glioma

 - Observation for small tumors that grow slowly.
 Cerebrospinal fluid diversion may be done when there is extra fluid in the brain.